brightspot/react-examples/app-routing/README.md

 JS Classes give you the power to customize Brightspot, add new classes, create endpoints, and much more with JavaScript (TypeScript).

-One powerful feature Brightspot provides ease of content modeling and querying for content data with GraphQL.
+One powerful feature Brightspot provides is ease of content modeling and querying for content data with GraphQL.

 Navigate to `brightspot/src/examples/app_routing`.
 This directory contains the JS Classes files that are uploaded to Brightspot.

-#### JS Classes Files:
+#### Points to note in JS Classes files:
-- `Section.ts`: the content model for a Section
-  - `@JavaRequired`: make the field a required field
-  - `@Indexed({ unique: true })`: make the field a query variable
-- `SectionViewModel.ts`:
-  - `Query`: the Query API provides several methods for retrieving objects, filtering results, and performing actions on retrieved objects.
-In `SectionViewModel`, Query is used to select Articles corresponding to the Section specified in the Article
-  - `createViews`: create an iterable over views using the specified view model class and model
-- `SectionsViewModel.ts`:
-  - `ViewModel.Of(AppRoutingEndpoint)`: specifying the `AppRoutingEndpoint` makes it possible to query for Sections without a query variable
-  - `createViews`: create an iterable over views using the specified view model class and model.
-Select all Sections
-- `Article.ts`: note the `section` field so the user can select the connecting Section content
-- `ArticleViewModel.ts`:
-  - `createView`: create a view using the specified view model class and model
-- `ArticlesViewModel.ts`:
-  - `ViewModel.Of(AppRoutingEndpoint)`: specifying the `AppRoutingEndpoint` makes it possible to query for Articles without a query variable
+- `ViewModel.Of(AppRoutingEndpoint)`: specifying the `AppRoutingEndpoint` makes it possible to query for Content without a query variable
-  - `createViews`: create an iterable over views using the specified view model class and model.
-Select all articles
-- `AppRoutingEndpoint.ts`: the class that creates a custom Content Delivery Endpoint.
-It implements `Singleton` to specify that there is only one instance of this endpoint.
-It has the following configurations:
-  - `getPaths`: specify the path(s) to send HTTP requests to (this path is added to `app/.env`)
-  - `getQueryEntryFields`: specifies all of the entry fields for the endpoint
-  - `updateCorsConfiguration`: permit cross-origin resource sharing (CORS) to enable requests from localhost
-  - `getAccessOption`: implicit access so an API key is not required
+- `PageEntryView`: adding `PageEntryView` to the List of query entry fields for `AppRoutingEndpoint` make those query fields available using the `AppRoutingEndpoint`.
+All View Models that implement the `PageEntryView` interface will display as fields under the `PageEntry` field in GraphQL Explorer.

+#### Points to note in the front-end application:
+- `DyanmicContainer.tsx`: this component uses the `PageEntry` entry field to verify the Content type.
+The resulting component that is displayed is determined by checking the typename returned by GraphQL.

 ## Try it yourself

 The following is a suggestion for learning more about app routing with JS Classes and Brightspot:

-1. Notice how the url in `app/index.tsx` is formatted to ensure a false match does not occur.
-Try changing parts of the url.
-You should see a `NotFound` page.
+1. Try changing parts of the url.
+Verify the path returns the `NotFound` page if any of the path is incorrect.
+2. Create a Subsection or other Content type that is a nested component to Section.
+See if you can implement routing in the client as: `/section/subsection/article`.
+What are issues you need to consider?

 > **_Note_** If you make any changes to GraphQL queries in the front-end application, be sure to run `yarn codegen` to updated the `app/generated` directory.
 Refer to the [GraphQL Code Generator documentation](https://www.the-guild.dev/graphql/codegen/docs/getting-started) to learn more.